Vokerlee/cmm-lang-asm/README.md

 # CMM (C--) Language

-CMM or C-- programming language is a a stripped-down version of C language, because it has the similar syntax with many restrictions (such as the absence of many libraries or dynamic memory allocation).
-All this means that CMM is a full-Turing language.
+CMM or C-- programming language is a a stripped-down version of C language, because it has the similar syntax with many restrictions (such as the absence of many libraries or dynamic memory allocation), also it supports only 1 source file with only 1 executable file (no linkage).
+CMM is a full-Turing language (!).

 Сontent:

 * [CMM Syntax](#cmm-syntax)
 * [CMM Frontend](#cmm-frontend)
 * [CMM Optimizer](#cmm-optimizer)